Victor-Morel/SLR_AI_PPA/Review_protocol.md

 ## Research questions
-The main Research Question (RQ) that guided this SLR is the following: **What are the existing AI-driven agents and assistants for automating and supporting the privacy decisions of end-users for IT systems?**
+The main Research Questions (RQs) that guided this SLR are the following:
+- RQ1, **What is the current state of the literature on AI-driven Personalized Privacy Assistants for automated support of end-users privacy decisions in IT systems?**
+- RQ2, **What are the key attributes and properties of the proposed AI-driven Personalized Assistants in the literature?**
-Therefore, the remaining phases of this SLR reflect the RQ in the search process, selection criteria, and data synthesis, presented in the following subsections.
+Therefore, the remaining phases of this SLR reflect the RQs in the search process, selection criteria, and data synthesis, presented in the following subsections.

 ## Methods
 ### Design